terraform-ibm-modules/terraform-ibm-powervs-instance/examples/single-instance/README.md

 - Creates Volumes and Attaches it to the instance.
 - Optional Instance Initialization for linux images only (Configure proxy settings and create files systems)

+# Usage

+Edit the input.tfvars file and deploy

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements